Memorizing numbers.

 10

-This variable solves the problem discussed at the beginning of this chapter.
+This variable will solve the problem we addressed at the beginning of this chapter.

-If you want to change a number, there is only one place to rewrite it.
+If you need to change a number, you only need to modify it in one place.

 #include <stdio.h>